Log in or Register

 DTMI will also consider whether it is in the public interest to authorise a regulated towing business.

-In order to ensure public trust and confidence in the industry, the Act must determine whether the granting or extension of a towing authorisation is in the public interest.
+In order to ensure public trust and confidence in the industry, the CEO must determine whether the granting or extension of a towing authorisation is in the public interest.

-To this end, it is intended that all directors, trustees, partners and responsible officers would need to disclose whether they have been refused or lost a towing authorisation in another Australian state or territory.
-This would be in addition to a recent NPC.
+To this end, the applicant will need to disclose on behalf of all directors, members, partners or trustees – as applicable, responsible officers and close associates whether they have been refused or had cancelled a towing authorisation in another Australian State or Territory.
+This is in addition to a recent NPC.

 The public interest consideration may also take into account any alleged contravention of the Act and the Towing Services Regulations 2025 by the business or individuals associated with the business.